-- 8.1.4 The laboratory must, on an ongoing basis, spike and analyze a minimum of 10% of all samples to monitor and evaluate laboratory data quality.
-This procedure is described in Section 8.3. - 8.1.5 The laboratory must, on an ongoing basis, demonstrate through the analyses of quality control check standards that the operation of the measurement system is in control.
+- 8.1.5 The laboratory must, on an ongoing basis, demonstrate through the analyses of quality control check standards that the operation of the measurement system is in control.
 This procedure is described in Section 8.4.
 The frequency of the check standard analyses is equivalent to 10% of all samples analyzed but may be reduced if spike recoveries from samples (Section 8.3) meet all specified quality control criteria. - 8.1.6 The laboratory must maintain performance records to document the quality of data that is generated.
-This procedure is described in Section 8.5. - 8.2 To establish the ability to generate acceptable accuracy and precision, the analyst must perform the following operations. - 8.2.1 A quality control (QC) check sample concentrate is required containing each parameter of interest at the following concentrations in acetone: butyl benzyl phthalate, 10 $\mu$ g/mL; bis(2-ethylhexyl) phthalate, 50 $\mu$ g/mL; di-n-octyl phthalate, 50 $\mu$ g/mL; any other phthlate, 25 $\mu$ g/mL.
-The QC check sample concentrate must be obtained from the U.S. Environmental Protection Agancy, Environmental Monitoring and Support Laboratory in Cincinnati, Ohio, if available.
+This procedure is described in Section 8.5. - 8.2 To establish the ability to generate acceptable accuracy and precision, the analyst must perform the following operations. - 8.2.1 A quality control (QC) check sample concentrate is required containing each parameter of interest at a concentration of 100 μ g/mL in acetone.
+The QC check sample concentrate must be obtained from the U.S. Environmental Protection Agency, Environmental Monitoring and Support Laboratory in Cincinnati, Ohio, if available.
 If not available from that source, the QC check sample concentrate must be obtained from another external source.
-If not available from either source above, the QC check sample concentrate must be prepared by the laboratory using stock standards prepared independently from those used for calibration. - 8.2.2 Using a pipet, prepare QC check samples at the test concentrations shown in Table 2 by adding 1.00 mL of QC check sample concentrate to each of four 1 L aliquots of reagent water. - 8.2.3 Analyze the well-mixed QC check samples according to the method beginning in Section 10. - 8.2.4 Calculate the average recovery $(\overline{X})$ in $\mu g/L$ , and the standard deviation of the recovery (s) in $\mu g/L$ , for each parameter using the four results. - 8.2.5 For each parameter compare s and $\overline{X}$ with the corresponding acceptance criteria for precision and accuracy, respectively, found in Table 2.
-If s and $\overline{X}$ for all parameters of interest meet the acceptance criteria, the system performance is acceptable and analysis of actual samples can begin.
-If any individual s exceeds the precision limit or any individual $\overline{X}$ falls outside the range for accuracy, the system performance is unacceptable for that parameter.
+If not available from either source above, the QC check sample concentrate must be prepared by the laboratory using stock standards prepared independently from those used for calibration. - 8.2.2 Using a pipet, prepare QC check samples at a concentration of 100 μ g/L by adding 1.00 mL of QC check sample concentrate to each of four 1 L aliquots of reagent water. - 8.2.3 Analyze the well-mixed QC check samples according to the method beginning in Section 10. - 8.2.4 Calculate the average recovery $(\overline{\mathbf{X}})$ in $\mu g/L$, and the standard deviation of the recovery (s) in $\mu g/L$, for each parameter using the four results. - 8.2.5 For each parameter compare s and $\overline{\mathbf{X}}$ with the corresponding acceptance criteria for precision and accuracy, respectively, found in Table 2.
+If s and $\overline{\mathbf{X}}$ for all parameters of interest meet the acceptance criteria, the system performance is acceptable and analysis of actual samples can begin.
+If any individual s exceeds the precision limit or any individual $\overline{\mathbf{X}}$ falls outside the range for accuracy, the system performance is unacceptable for that parameter.
 Locate and correct the source of the problem and repeat the test for all parameters of interest beginning with Section 8.2.2. - 8.3 The laboratory must, on an ongoing basis, spike at least 10% of the samples from each sample site being monitored to assess accuracy.
-For laboratories analyzing 1-10 samples per month, at least one spiked sample per month is required.
+For laboratories analyzing one to ten samples per month, at least one spiked sample per month is required.